-The following table specifies the allowed values for the PermissionDataFlags field of the PermissionData structure specified in [MS-OXCROPS].
+The following table specifies the allowed values for the PermissionDataFlags field of the PermissionData structure, as specified in [MS-OXCROPS].

+Name Value Description

+AddRow 0x01 Adds new permissions that are specified in the PermissionData

+structure.

-Name Value Description AddRow 0x01 Adds new Permissions specified in the PermissionData structure.
-ModifyRow 0x02 Modifies the existing Permissions for a user identified by the value of the PidTagMemberId property.
-RemoveRow 0x04 Removes the existing Permissions for a user identified by the value of the PidTagMemberId property.
+ModifyRow 0x02 Modifies the existing permissions for a user identified by the value

+of the PidTagMemberId property.

+RemoveRow 0x04 Removes the existing permissions for a user identified by the value

+of the PidTagMemberId property.